ProjectAida/aida/aida/feature-extract-and-classify/README.md

     - global : Package contains Constants class that holds the filepaths for various locations.
     - models : Package contains Model classes that represents various types of images.
     - processHelpers : Package contains classes responsible for determining thresholds.
-+ weka : Package containing classes resposible for weka ANN and results.
++ weka : Package containing classes responsible for weka ANN and results.
     - weka_jar : directory contains the .jar files for weka.
 + RunAll.sh : Runs all processes
 + runImageProcess.sh : image process only